LClel/pressure_complexity/README.md

 ## Additional files required
 FootSim is required to process the raw data.
 Public FootSim repository can be found at https://github.com/ActiveTouchLab/footsim-python.
 Code for "Complexity of spatiotemporal plantar pressure patterns during everyday behaviours" is built upon that in the FootSim repository

-### Files that are generated within the repository following execution of files
-`normalized_steps.pbz2` will be saved into `processed_data` or can be found at https://osf.io/n9f8w/.
-This file should be stored within `processed_data`
-Files within `scaled_data` will be saved during the pipeline.

 ## Acknowledgements
 LC is supported by a studentship from the MRC Discovery Medicine North (DiMeN)